EmuDeck/emudeck.github.io/docs/emulators/steamos/vita3k.md

 #### Works With
 * Steam ROM Manager
 * EmulationStation-DE
-    * Refer to #how-to-configure-vita3k-to-work-with-emulationstation-de for instructions
+    * Refer to [How to Configure Vita3K to Work With EmulationStation-DE](#how-to-configure-vita3k-to-work-with-emulationstation-de) for instructions

 ***